Can You Reuse Coconut Oil

 How many times can I reuse coconut oil for frying?

-It is suggested to reuse coconut oil three or four times with breaded and battered foods.
-It’s OK to reuse oil at least eight times with cleaner-frying items such as potato chips, especially if you mix it with some fresh oil.
+Reusing coconut oil three or four times with breaded and battered foods is suggested.
+Reusing oil at least eight times with cleaner-frying items such as potato chips is OK, especially if you mix it with some fresh oil.

 Is it safe to reuse melted coconut oil?

-Yes, it is safe to reuse melted coconut oil as long as there aren’t any contaminants or bacteria inside it.
+Yes, it is safe to reuse melted coconut oil as long as no contaminants or bacteria are inside it.
 You can use it for months or even years without its quality deteriorating.
-However, if you spot any spoilage like a mold or stale smell, you should immediately discard your oil.
+However, you should immediately discard your oil if you spot any spoilage like mould or stale smell.

 When should I stop reusing coconut oil?